-Japan's Abe shakes hands with China's Xi at G20
+Japan's Abe shakes hands with China'S Xi at G20

 Abe is keen to improve ties and has called for dialogue with China, though he has rejected any conditions on talks.
 China has shown no inclination to respond to the overtures.

-Chinese Foreign Ministry spokesman Qin Gang, speaking before the meeting between Xi and Abe, said it was “clear-cut” that the islands belonged to China.
+Chinese Foreign Ministry spokesman Qin Gang, speaking before the meeting between Xi and Abe, said Beijing had been “clear-cut” that the islands belonged to China.

 “China-Japan relations are faced with serious difficulties now, but the responsibility rests not with China,” Qin told reporters at a briefing.